 Read our complete landlord guide on how to evict a tenant here.

 Security deposits are in place specifically to cover expenses such as property damage.
 So, as a landlord, you are within your rights to deduct reasonable charges for property damage from the tenant’s security deposit.
 You are required to send an itemized list of repairs with the costs deducted from the deposit to the tenant within a set number of days.

 The form you fill out is called a SODA form or a Security Deposit Disposition form.

-Often the police department won’t make an arrest in cases like this so your other option is to seek restitution via civil court.
-This means you file a lawsuit seeking compensation for the cost of repairs of the damage.
+You can file a lawsuit against the tenant, seeking compensation for the cost of repairs.
 It’s best to get an attorney for this action and realize that the process can take a while to work its way through the courts.
-If the former tenants were having trouble paying rent in the first place, it is likely you won’t recover much in the long run.
+If the former tenants were having trouble paying rent in the first place, it’s likely you won’t recover much in the long run.

-While every landlord hopes that the angry tenant scene never plays out in his or her rental property, unfortunately, there are incidents where tenants seek revenge.
+While every landlord hopes the angry tenant scene never plays out in their own rental property, unfortunately there are incidents where tenants seek revenge.

 Here are just a few stories that reflect this all-too-common action:

 Evicted Tenants Seek Revenge, Destroy Property Says Landlord

 When a landlord served tenants’ eviction papers for nonpayment of rent, the tenants trashed the property.
 Read the full story here.